 A second additional financing of US$125 million approved in February 2016.

-The Second Additional Financing, which is the subject of the Inspection Panel case, provides funding for maintenance of roads re-opened under the original project and the reopening of three new road sections, including the Bukavu-Goma road, which was the subject of the Request to the Inspection Panel.
+The Second Additional Financing, which is the subject of the Inspection Panel investigation, provides funding for maintenance of roads reopened under the original project and the reopening of three new road sections, including the Bukavu-Goma road, which was the subject of the Request to the Inspection Panel.

 The Bank is deeply concerned regarding the prevalence of violence against women and girls in DRC, and takes all allegations raised in the Inspection Panel report very seriously.
 It has taken clear actions to ensure that these issues are addressed.

 On November 27, 2017 the Bank suspended disbursements to all civil works for roads renewal and rehabilitation under the ProRoutes AF2 project, including the Bukavu-Goma road contract.
 The suspension allowed the DRC authorities and the Bank to gather facts on the ground and apply corrective measures to ensure the project fully complies with all social and environmental requirements before civil works can resume.